torcheeg/torcheeg/README.rst

    and implicit
    tagging <https://ieeexplore.ieee.org/abstract/document/5975141>`__.

-**Transforms:** TorchEEG provides rich data transformation tools to help users build EEG data representations suitable for a variety of task formulation and a variety of model structures.
+**Transforms:** TorchEEG provides extensive data transformation tools to help users build EEG data representations suitable for a variety of task formulation and a variety of model structures.